DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 ## File descriptions

-* 'Get_coin_data.html' which is a univariate time series of the price history of the ETF.
+* 'Get_coin_data.ipynb' which is the Jupyter Notebook of the project, where all the explanations and steps are explained throughout the notebook.
-* 'Get_coin_data.html.ipynb' which contains the main procedure, as well as the data pre-processing of the xlsx file 'ETF_data.xlsx'
+* 'Get_coin_data.html' which contains the html source code of the html conversion of the Jupyter Notebook.
 * '*.jpg' which contains the different algorithms used for comparison.

 ### Running the program

 The code is ready to be used and just requires running the following command:

-    $ python Main.py

 The code is well commented and easy to understand.
 The different parameters calculated and used for the simulations are:
 ``` python